 On January 10th 2019, I make my first commit to the rewrite by doing some monkey-see monkey-do type coding.
 I copy a bunch of files and just put them in the right place, tweak some lines, and start to figure out how to make things run.
 By the end of January 2019 I get my first code change merged.

 I also suggested that we start doing pair-programming sessions.
-Once I started doing this, meeting weekly with my coworkers, it made a huge difference for me in learning how to code.
+Once I started doing this, meeting weekly with my coworkers, it made a big difference for me in learning how to code.
 The things we discussed in these sessions often still went way over my head due to how my coworkers presented stuff or how much they assumed I understood.
-Nevertheless, these were extremely helpful for me to help get caught up.
+Nevertheless, these were helpful for me to help get caught up.

 In March 2019, I got the book "Learning React" (O'Reilly2017 https://www.oreilly.com/library/view/learning-react/9781491954614/) for my kindle.
 Reading this book was a big help I felt, and provided a needed "brain reset" for me.
 The book worked well for me, I read it each night on my kindle.
 The book was good at showing how things like ES6 syntax like destructuring, arrow functions, etc help fit into the React ecosystem (I was still steeped in ES5).
 Also, with the book, I could focus, not have distractions, etc. My eyes would just glaze over every time I clicked on internet tutorials.
-I did not try to live code any of the examples of "Learning React", I just read it as is before bed.
+I did not try to implement any of the examples of "Learning React", I just read it as is before bed.

 So anyways, work goes on, and I'm learning, but our codebase still feels pretty complicated and alien.
 React is one thing, but mobx is another.
 I tried downloading the mobx-state-tree book but it goes over my head (https://subscription.packtpub.com/book/web-development/9781789344837/8/ch08lvl1sec47/an-opinionated-mobx-with-mobx-state-tree) and the way mobx is glued to React via mobx-react doesn't really click.
 I remember asking my coworkers why my component was not updating and they eventually find out it's because I keep not using the observer() wrapper around my components, which is obvious when you understand the system but it stumped me as a learner.